 Annotation tools are one of the major Web 2.0 applications.
 They basically provide their users with ability to: (1) enter a new record; (2) delete an existing record; (3) modify an existing record; (4) tag their record; (5) share the content of their records with other users.
-The consistency concept arises when records get updated with unknown time stamp.
-Providing consistency maintenance is a fundamental issue [9], and our research focuses on how to design a consistency framework to maintain consistency for each DAR held on those annotation tools.
-The design of such an environment should consist of group of annotation tools intended to be consistent with each other, and a main system, where a primary copy of each document from each annotation tools are stored with additional metadata information into a relational database.
+Data is being shared in these annotation tools are varied.
+However, the most common data shared for major annotation tools include tag, notes, description, title, comment and URL.
+The consistency concept arises when collaborated and shared data get updated with unknown time stamp.
+Providing consistency maintenance is a fundamental issue [9], and our research focuses on how to design a consistency framework to maintain consistency for each DAR, which are replicas of the same documents, held on those annotation tools.
+The design of such an environment should consist of group of annotation tools intended to be consistent with each other, and a main collaborative system, where a primary copy of each document from each annotation tools are collaborated and stored with additional metadata information into a relational database.

 There are issues in semantics of annotation tools such as each annotation tool stores different metadata in their system and their rules for tag are also different from each other.
-Table 3-1 portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools.
+Table 1 portrays the stored metadata comparison in Connotea, Citeulike, and Delicious annotation tools.
 One major problem with annotation tools is that they do not provide precise timestamps for the updated records.
 As a result of this, data can be updated inconsistently with unknown precise time.
-Another fundamental issue in this design is that annotation tools are lack of services or mechanisms to provide their clients with notification services for deleted, modified or entered new entries into their system.
+In our proposed framework, we are supporting various metadata fields in our main database where we store the primary copy of each replicas of the same DAR with the timestamp information.
+Another fundamental issue of using annotation tools without their user interfaces is that annotation tools are lack of services or mechanisms to provide their clients with notification services for deleted, modified or entered new entries into their system.
 Hence there is no way to realize any changes in those systems unless modifications are done through their interfaces.
 The only way to identify any change in those tools is having a mechanism to go and check them periodically.
-We have designed our hybrid consistency framework to be able to: (1) run all the time for consistency enforcement; (2) communicate with integrated annotation tools periodically; and (3) collect the differences between each DAR kept in each annotation tool and the primary copy of each DAR stored in our main.
-Eventually, if there are any changes to DARs in annotation tools, we can retrieve the latest updates by pulling them out from these tools, and apply them to update the primary copy of each DAR in our main database.
+We have designed our hybrid consistency framework to be able to: (1) run all the time for consistency enforcement; (2) communicate with integrated annotation tools periodically; and (3) collect the differences between supported metadata of each replicas of the DAR kept in each annotation tool and the primary copy of each DAR stored in a relational database.
+Eventually, if there are any changes to any replicas of the same DARs in annotation tools, we can retrieve the latest updates by pulling them out from these tools, and apply them to update the primary copy and replicas of each DAR.
 Furthermore, users can collaborate on a primary copy of each DAR with each other by sharing the same document.
-And our hybrid consistency framework propagates updates made on a primary copy of a DAR to each annotation tool to reflect the changes in a consistent manner.
-As a result, we have designed to have a two way mechanism to maintain consistency among integrated annotation tools and a primary copy of each DAR.
+And our hybrid consistency framework propagates updates made on a primary copy of a DAR to each annotation tool to reflect the changes in a consistent manner on replicas of it.
+As a result, we have designed to have a two way mechanism to maintain consistency among integrated annotation tools, where replicas of same document stored, and a primary copy of each DAR.
 We are going to give the details of our proposed consistency framework in Section 4.